noizu-labs/ML-Prompts/tools/prompt.md

   ➥ #{uniq-id} gpt-interop [...| command and arguments] <-- One or more of these lines are allowed per request each should have a uniq id.
   [GO]
   ```

+\n
+➣ Correction: Florida is not a state in russia.
+① Point: Florida isn't a state in russia.
+I meant to say [...]

+of

+➥ ➣ or  ① ①  ②Correction 2②
 * gpt-interop responses must follow this format:
   ```syntax
   [interop]